 Crisp edges and fudgy interiors with the occasional chunk of dark chocolate to sink your teeth into—these olive oil brownies are melt-in-your-mouth heaven!
 Finishing with sea salt balances the sweetness and adds a slight crunch—totally optional but oh-so good.

-- How to Make Olive Oil Brownies: step-by-step photos
+Watch How to Make These Brownies:

 About These Olive Oil Brownies